On sums related to central binomial and trinomial coefficients: Dualities and new series for

 Recall that a series $\sum_{k=0}^\infty a_k$ is said to converge at a geometric rate with ratio $r$ if $\lim_{k\to+\infty}a_{k+1}/a_k=r\in(0,1)$.
-All the series in Conjectures I-V below converge at geometrical rates, and most of them were found by the author during Jan.-Feb.
-2011.
+All the series in Conjectures I-VII below converge at geometrical rates, and they were found by the author in 2011 except that (IV19)-(IV21) were discovered in 2012.

-\proclaim{Conjecture I} We have the following identities:
+{\bf Conjecture I}. {\rm We have the following identities:

-\endproclaim \Remark\ 5.1.
-(I1) was the first identify for $1/\pi$ involving generalized central trinomial coefficients; it was discovered on Jan.
+} \begin{remark} (I1) was the first identity for $1/\pi$ involving generalized central trinomial coefficients; it was discovered by the author on Jan.
 2, 2011.
-Different from classical Ramanujan-type series for $1/\pi$ (cf. N. D. Baruah and B. C. Berndt [BB], and Berndt [Be, pp. 353-354]) and their known generalizations (see, e.g., S. Cooper [C]), the two numbers in the linear part $30k-1$ of (I3) have {\it different signs}, and also its corresponding $p$-adic congruence (with $p>3$ a prime) involves {\it two} Legendre symbols:
+Different from classical Ramanujan-type series for $1/\pi$ (cf. N. D. Baruah and B. C. Berndt \cite{BB}, and Berndt \cite[pp. 353-354]{Be}) and their known generalizations (see, e.g., S. Cooper \cite{C}), the two coefficients in the linear part $30k-1$ of (I3) have {\it different signs}, and also its corresponding $p$-adic congruence (with $p>3$ a prime) involves {\it two} Legendre symbols: